UBC-MDS/movielover_py/docs/proposal.md

 ## Description of the Data

 This "movies" dataset is from the [Vega Datasets][1] collection.
-The dataset we are visualizing comes from the Vega dataset on Movies.
-The data was compiled by Vega to create a repository for example data to be used in their other packages as stated on their Vega Sources page.
+The data was compiled by Vega to create a repository for example data to be used in other packages as stated on the Vega Sources page.

 This dataset contains 3,200 movies with 16 variables for each movie.
 Due to the time restriction of this project, we will only be visualizing 7 variables after 1980.